BARCELONA FOOD TOUR

 Can I get a discount if I join more than one walk?
 Yes, we offer a 10% discount to those who join more than one walk.
 Please email us at firstname.lastname@example.org if you’d like to join multiple walks.

 Are your walks suitable for people with food allergies?
 This can vary based on a number of factors, including the food item in question.
-Please email us at firstname.lastname@example.org to discuss your situation before booking.
-This walk can accommodate a gluten-free or a dairy-free diet, please clearly note your dietary restrictions on your booking.
+Please email us at email@example.com to discuss your situation before booking.
+The Sants walk can accommodate participants who do not eat fish, who do not eat seafood, or who do not consume dairy.
+Please note your dietary restrictions on your booking.
 Participants with allergy to bell peppers can join this walk.

 How physically demanding are the walks?
 The walk is about 2KM (1.25 miles) of fairly flat terrain, broken up into almost a dozen stops.
 The streets and sidewalks of Barcelona are quite well kept but we do recommend wearing comfortable walking shoes.